rawsrc/PhpEcho/README.md

 ## **Parameters**

-Since PhpEcho 2.3.1, each instance of PhpEcho can define their own parameters.<br>
+Since PhpEcho 2.3.1, each instance of PhpEcho can now have their own parameters.<br>
 Please note that the parameters are never escaped.
 ```php
 // In any block